mediabounds/streamdeck-jira/README.md

 # Stream Deck Jira Plugin
 ![Jira on Stream Deck](src/previews/1-preview.png)
-A Stream Deck plugin for finding issues in Jira or content in Confluence.
+A Stream Deck plugin for finding issues in Jira, content in Confluence, or alerts in JSM.

 For example, add an action showing the number of Jira issues matching a JQL query (i.e. the number of new issues or issues waiting for your feedback).
 Or, add an action showing the number of inline Confluence tasks assigned to you.